mozilla/version-control-tools/docs/hgmo/bundleclone.rst

 All of those bundles are uploaded to S3 in the us-west-2 region and the CloudFront CDN.

-The streaming bundles are also uploaded to google cloud storage and azure storage in a number of regions.
+The streaming bundles are also uploaded to google cloud storage in a number of regions.

 Which Bundles to Prefer
 -----------------------